Name: Katie P.

 At OSU, I graduated with my degree in Finance from Fisher College of Business.
 During my senior year I accepted a position in the Operations Leadership Program (OLP) here at Discover.
-The OLP is a 2 year rotational program and my first year was in Customer Service as a Team Leader before rotating to Customer Protection Services.
+The OLP is a 2 year rotational program.
+My first year was in Customer Service, as a Team Leader, before rotating to Customer Protection Services.
 Currently, I am doing project work and will be completing the program this summer and just celebrated my 2 year anniversary this past May.

 I had the incredible opportunity to work in collaboration with our Talent Acquisitions team in recruiting our most recent OLP cohort.
 Like many of my fondest experiences at Discover, it was one that pushed me out of my comfort zone.
 Representing the other members of the program and the supporting Senior Management was a new leadership experience for me.
 We really dug into the current process to understand improvement opportunities for both the business and candidate experience.
 Co-leading these improvements with the recruiter (who had phone screened me just 2 years prior) was a blast, and I was fortunate to gain a much better understanding of their side of business.
 This particular experience was a milestone in defining goals for the early stages of my career.

-I learned quickly when I started that I wasn’t great with change, and I’ve since focused a lot of my personal growth on embracing it.
+I learned quickly when I started that I wasn’t great with change.
+Since then, I’ve since focused a lot of my personal growth on embracing it.
 Change is constant at Discover; and while it only seeks to be positive, it often can do the opposite on people’s emotions, thus impacting their outlook on their work.
 Understanding the “why” behind a new direction has not only helped me, but has allowed me to be effective in helping others manage change.